-H-E-B raised $14,000 for seven Central Texas public schools through its Passport Giveback Event at select Williamson County stores, with H-E-B matching the funds generated by customer participation to double the total impact.
+H-E-B raised $14,000 for seven Central Texas public schools through its Passport Giveback Event at select stores in Williamson County, with H-E-B matching the funds generated by customers to double the total impact.

 Students from Florence High School added a community touch to the event at the Parmer Ranch H-E-B in Georgetown, with a performance by the Florence High School Band alongside the school’s cheerleaders and color guard.
 H-E-Buddy, H-E-B’s mascot, also made an appearance.